 It turns out to be a dream though.
 Tommy is now an adult and on his way to the halfway house.
 He arrives and his treated rudely by Billy (Bob DeSimone) who is a nurse from the mental institution that Tommy was kept.
 He was there due to the events of the earlier movie and his encounter with Jason.
 This place is run by Matt (Richard Young) along with Pam (Melanie Kinnaman).
 They try to get Tommy to talk, but he is resistant.

-I should take the time to point out that this is for people who have mental issues.
+I should take the time to point out that this is for people who have mental issues and, my guess, criminals.
 Some can be violent, but it seems for the most part that the rest aren’t.
-Staying along side Tommy are Joey (Dominick Brascia) who is a ward of the state.
+Staying alongside Tommy are Joey (Dominick Brascia) who is a ward of the state.
 There is Robin (Juliette Cummins), Violet (Tiffany Helm), Pete (Corey Parker), Victor (Mark Venturini), Tina (Deborah Voorhees) and George (Vernon Washington).
 Staying here for the summer is Reggie (Shavar Ross) since his grandfather works here.

 Not everyone likes having this place nearby.
 Ethel (Carol Locatell) lives on a farm with her son Junior (Ron Sloan).
 She doesn’t like these teens coming on to her property.
 Sheriff Tucker (Marco St. John) tells Matt to keep them off, but he likes what they’re trying to do with this place.